Deduktiva/magnolia-python/Python/Doc/library/xml.sax.handler.rst

 :class:`~xml.sax.xmlreader.XMLReader`, the parser
 will call the methods in your object to report all warnings and errors.
 There are three levels of errors available: warnings, (possibly) recoverable errors, and unrecoverable errors.
-All methods take a :exc:`SAXParseException` as the only parameter.
+All methods take a :exc:`~xml.sax.SAXParseException` as the only parameter.
 Errors and warnings may be converted to an exception by raising the passed-in exception object.